RichardSunnyMeng/APN-official-codes/README.md

-# AD2N
+# APN
-Establishing information mutually exclusive subspaces by spatiality-frequency cooperation to improve cross-domain generated image detection
+Purify the artifact features for cross-domain generated image detection